Skip to main content

 Connecting light atriums

-For our client, the Central Government Real Estate Agency, being able to quantify the benefits of the design was essential.
+For our client, being able to quantify the benefits of the design was essential.
 Together with the integrated project team, we identified parameters that were optimized within a parametric model.
 The façade, equipped with parametrically designed louvers, strikes a balance between daylight, energy consumption, and privacy.
 The result is an adaptive louver structure on the façade, positioned to limit visibility into the building while maximizing views outward and optimizing the balance between solar gain and daylight access.
 Additionally, the louvers contribute to an energy-efficient building with ample natural light and limited visibility from the outside.
 As a result, the building is Paris-proof (aligned with the Paris Agreement) and energy-generating.

 In this building, safety and openness are in balance.
 A seemingly closed bastion opens up to its surroundings through the three green light courts.
 The structure of these courtyards and the layered louvered façade — behind which the offices are located — creates a protected and green working environment that fosters well-being and a connection with nature.